 While baby walkers are a great way for infants to gain mobility, there are many hazards associated with the use of walkers.
-Some of the hazards include falls, burns, and head injuries.
-With new parents being given a lot of information on baby walkers, it is common to wonder are they safe and what are the alternatives to baby walkers.
+Some of the risks include falls, burns, and head injuries.
+With new parents being given a lot of information on baby walkers, it is common to wonder if they are safe and what the alternatives are to baby walkers.

 Alternatives To Baby Walkers

 This blog provides information to help you decide if you need a baby walker or if there are other alternatives to baby walkers.
-If you are considering the purchase of a baby walker alternative for your little one, you may want to reconsider for two reasons.
+If you are considering the purchase of a baby walker alternative for your little one, you should reconsider for two reasons.

 - The first reason is that baby walkers often lead to injury.

 - Baby walkers allow your toddler to cruise around the house faster than they can walk, making them more likely to trip over something or fall downstairs.

 An increasing number of children are getting injured using baby walkers in the US.
 It has forced the US Consumer Product Safety Commission (CPSC) to act.

 What should I use instead of a baby walker?

 There are many alternatives to baby walkers that parents can choose from.
 Some of these include:

 - Using a playpen: Playpens are a fantastic method of providing your child’s safety for playing.
 They are also portable so that you can bring the playpen on trips.